ThorstenBeowulf/e-commerce-back-end/README.md

 A functional website back-end using node and sequelize.
 Features several routes with get, post, put and delete.

-## Demo
+## Walkthrough

-Find a demo video of the app here: https://watch.screencastify.com/v/3HdBLMjDLkIv4f4c69xX
+Find a walkthrough video of the app here: https://watch.screencastify.com/v/3HdBLMjDLkIv4f4c69xX

 ## Licence
 For original work, reproduction is under an MIT licence.